tshumal/ng-springboot-stockmarkets-dashboard/README.md

 #### Spring Boot
 One of the hassles while creating web applications using the Spring Framework is that it involves a lot of configuration.
 Spring Boot makes it possible to write configuration-less web application because it does a lot for you out of the box.
-For example, if you add HSQLDB as a dependency to your application, it will automatically provide a datasource to it.
+For example, if you add H2 as a dependency to your application, it will automatically provide a datasource to it.
 If you add the spring-boot-starter-web dependency, then you can start writing controllers for creating a web application.

+One of the brightest spots of a Spring Boot application is the Actuator, which adds several helpful management endpoints for application mnitoring.
+We are going to use actuators in this demo to access endpoints like GET /health — which displays the current application health, and GET /metrics — which lists metrics concerning the application, including running counts of requests against certain endpoints.

 #### Spring Data JPA
 Spring Data JPA allows you to create repositories for your data without even having to write a lot of code.
 The only code you need is a simple interface that extends from another interface and then you're done.